seed-rs/seed/examples/subscribe/README.md

 ## Subscribe example

-How to create and use subscriptions.
+How to create and use subscriptions, streams, notifications and commands.

 ---